Anna Lichorad, MD

 Morgan Kassabian, MBA, serves as a doctoral-level Research Assistant in the Department of Health Policy and Management at the Texas A&M School of Public Health.
 She assists the Texas C-STEP project with data management, statistical analysis, reporting and evaluation, and product development.
 Morgan holds an MBA degree from The University of New Hampshire and previously worked as an analyst and consultant in the healthcare industry.

-Rebecca Martinez is a state certified community health worker/promotora employed by the Texas A&M Physicians Family Medicine Center since October 2015 to assist women seeking C-STEP’s health services.
+Rebecca Martinez is a Texas state-certified community health worker/promotora employed by the Texas A&M Health Family Care since October 2015 to assist women seeking C-STEP’s health services.
 Rebecca is from Bryan, Texas, and is fluent in Spanish.

-Sarah Greer, RN, is a Nurse at the Texas A&M Physicians Family Medicine Center.
-She provides direct patient care to our C-STEP clients before, during and after colonoscopy (including monitoring conscious sedation) and assists the physicians in any necessary follow-up care.
+Ruth Jolly, RN, a licensed nurse since 2010, works at Texas A&M Health Family Care.
+She provides direct patient care to C-STEP clients before, during and after colonoscopy (including administering sedation) and assists the physicians in follow-up care.